venam/2bwm/README.md

 - max vertically and half horizontally - mod+shift+topright/mod+shift+topleft
 - more color states
-- double border can be enabled at compile time instead of the default 1 color border
+- double border can be enabled at compile time instead of the default 1 color border You can also draw a little square in the left corner corresponding to the window status
 - Restart/Exit patch with mod+ctrl+r mod+ctrl+q
     (or whatever you set for the USERKEY_RAISE and USERKEY_DELETE respectivelly)
 - You can now know the current workspace this way: xprop -root _NET_CURRENT_DESKTOP| sed -e 's/_NET_CURRENT_DESKTOP(CARDINAL) = //'